 Next item you plan to splurge on: Hard to say… I’m an impulsive buyer.

-One article of clothing I can’t live without: My Rick Owens jacket.
+One type of clothing you can’t live without: My Rick Owens jacket.

 Heels: Tod’s—they are the most comfortable heels I’ve ever owned.

 One style/trend/article of clothing you never want to see in the office: I want everyone to have his or her own personal style and I’m really not picky about what people wear, but anything super tight (on a man or woman) is usually a no go for me.

 Describe your management style: I think I’m a pretty laid-back manager and as time has gone on, have learned to be a better delegator.
 I try my best to check in with everyone as often as I can, but I make it clear at the beginning that the less you hear from me, the better.

 Number of employees at Guest of a Guest: 12 plus dozens of photographers and contributors.

 How often do you attend events for work?
 Has there been a shift in this part of your job now that your team has expanded: I go out much less than I used to, especially after getting married and having a child.
 I think it’s all a part of growing up.
 On average, I’d say I go to an event maybe once a week.
 As our team continues to expand, I like getting new people out there to represent Guest of a Guest and shed new perspectives on our editorial coverage.

 In the summer, there is a shift toward Hampton’s coverage.
 Does your team migrate out to the beach for the summer: Yes, we always hire a Hamptons-based editor.
 This year she is in Montauk, which is also, conveniently, where I am most weekends.
 The Hamptons site was actually our first city site and the one that I’m the most personally connected to.
 We have so much fun with that summer-specific site.